 What is Disinfecting?

-Disinfecting kills or inactivates both the bacteria and viruses identified on the product’s label on surfaces.
+Disinfecting kills or inactivates both the bacteria and viruses identified on the product’s label from surfaces.
 Disinfectants are the only products approved by the EPA to kill viruses on hard surfaces.

 Disinfecting is one of the most reliable ways to stop the spread of infection and germs, but not all disinfectants are created equal.
 Right now the world is battling a virus we’ve never encountered before, aka an emerging pathogen.
 Only disinfectants with emerging pathogen claims should be used to disinfect against COVID-19.
 These disinfectants can be found on the EPA’s N-List.